CAIS-ACSI/cais-community/content/event/ebsi-sis-2024/index.md

 <b>Registration</b>

 The symposium is free for all but requires registration [here](https://forms.gle/BNMUNbZF4vRwSnr29).
-For more information, please visit our websites [ebsi-sis.ebsi.umontreal.ca] or [mcgill.ca/sis-students/asist], or contact us at [sympo.ebsisis@gmail.com].
-You can also follow us on X [@sympoEbsiSis] and on Facebook [@sympoEbsiSis].
+For more information, please visit our websites [ebsi-sis.ebsi.umontreal.ca](https://ebsi-sis.ebsi.umontreal.ca/) or [mcgill.ca/sis-students/asist](https://mcgill.ca/sis-students/asist/events), or contact us at [sympo.ebsisis@gmail.com](mailto:sympo.ebsisis@gmail.com).
+You can also follow us on X [@sympoEbsiSis](https://twitter.com/SympoEbsiSis) and on Facebook [@sympoEbsiSis](https://www.facebook.com/people/Symposium-Ebsi-Sis/100075478524975/).

 We look forward to seeing you at the EBSI-SIS Symposium!